charleshong3/charleshong3.github.io/blog/autocomp_update.md

 The version of Autocomp used for CUDA optimization is available at the main branch of our [GitHub repo](https://github.com/ucb-bar/autocomp){:target="_blank" rel="noopener"}, while the RVV version currently lives on the `k230` branch.
 Documentation coming soon.

-In future work (and future blog posts!), we hope to further explore how Autocomp can be used to optimize code across a variety of hardware platforms, as well as make Autocomp even better and more efficient at optimizing code.
+In future work (and future blog posts), we hope to further explore how Autocomp can be used to optimize code across a variety of hardware platforms, as well as make Autocomp more efficient and even more effective at optimizing code.

 Email me at [charleshong@berkeley.edu](mailto:charleshong@berkeley.edu) if you have any questions.